Keep Track of your Margins¶

 For every company, keeping a clear sight on and a good control of margins is crucial.
 Even if you have a good sales level, it will not guarantee company profitability if margins are not high enough.
 OpenERP provides a number of methods allowing you to monitor your sales margins.
 The main ones are:

 Margins by product,

 Margins on Sales Orders¶

-If you want to check your margins on sales orders, you can install the sale_margin module by selecting Margins in Sales Orders for installation in the Reconfigure wizard.
-This will add margins calculated on each order line and on the order total.
+If you want to check your margins on sales orders, you can install the sale_margin module from Settings menu This will add margins calculated on each order line and on the order total.